The FracTracker Alliance

 FracTracker Alliance is a 501(c)(3) non-profit that shares maps, images, data, and analysis related to the oil and gas industry hoping that a better informed public will be able to make better informed decisions regarding the world's energy future.
 FracTracker's information is focused in large part on unconventional extraction methods.
-FracTracker Alliance is based in the United States and has offices in Camp Hill, Pennsylvania; Pittsburgh, Pennsylvania; Cleveland, Ohio; Washington, DC; New York; Berkeley, and California.
+FracTracker Alliance is based in Pennsylvania and has several remote offices across the United States.

-FracTracker reportedly aims to provide non-partisan information, and has no official position on the practice of hydraulic fracturing.

 History

 FracTracker Alliance originated as FracTracker.org, a project of the Center for Healthy Environments and Communities at the University of Pittsburgh Graduate School of Public Health with the objective of crowd-sourcing data concerning unconventional gas extraction from the Marcellus Shale.
 Between 2010 and early 2012, FracTracker was funded by grants from The Heinz Endowments and The William Penn Foundation.

 FracTracker.org's original director, Dr. Volz, left the University of Pittsburgh in April 2011.
 Soon after Dr. Volz left the University, FracTracker.org split off from the University as well (in early 2012), and formed a new non-profit named The FracTracker Alliance.
 Many members of the original team from the University of Pittsburgh who had been working on FracTracker.org left the University to work for the new non-profit as (or shortly after) it was created.